ŠKF Sereď: Promotion to Fortuna Liga

-Sereď played the 2017-18 season in the second tier of the Slovak football league system.
-They finished the season in first place, winning the 2. liga championship and earning promotion to the Slovak Super Liga where they will play in 2018-19.
-In the 2021-22 season of Fortuna Liga, Sereď finished as 5th team, but despite this, they did not obtain license for the next season, because the club was missing infrastructure - stadium.
+Sereď played the 2017–18 season in the 2.
+Liga of the Slovakian league system.
+They place first in the competition and won promotion to play in the 2018-19 Slovak Super Liga season.
+In the 2021–22 Fortua Liga season, Sereď finished as 5th team, but were denied a license for the next season, because the club lacked infrastructure - a stadium.